rihid/simple-string-utils/README.md

 # Simple String Utilities

-String Utilities is an npm package that provides utility functions for string manipulation.
+Simple String Utilities is an npm package that provides utility functions for string manipulation.
 This package offers several functions such as lowercase, uppercase, capitalize, and countCharacters.
 Additionally, it includes a feature to format dates using the date-fns library.

 ## Installation